Lorp/fit-to-width/README.md

 There are two significant disadvantages in using CSS font-stretch now, however:

 1. Although CSS `font-stretch` is working in Safari it is not supported in Chrome (2018-06), so cross-platform code must use CSS `font-variation-settings`.
-The `font-variation-settings:wdth` is implemented in ftw_fit() for this purpose.
+The `font-variation-settings:wdth` method is implemented in ftw_fit() for this purpose.

 2. CSS font-stretch uses % units, where 100% is normal width, 50% is a notional half-width, and 200% is a notional double width font.
 According to the [OpenType specification](https://docs.microsoft.com/en-us/typography/opentype/spec/dvaraxistag_wdth), these values are supposed to come directly from `wdth` axis coordinates.
 Unfortunately, many existing variable fonts use `wdth` axis values which do not make sense as percentages; the range 0 to 1000 is common, and negative values are also seen.
 Such non-compliant values are not handled well by browsers.